SEG Home > About Us

 About Saltford Environment Group

-Saltford Environment Group is YOUR community group championing all that's great about Saltford for a better future.
-Our information, advice and projects cover a wide range of issues - there's something of interest for everyone!
-Check us out on this website to see what we do and if you live, work or have an interest in Saltford, do join us.
+Saltford Environment Group is Saltford's local community group championing all that's great about Saltford and aiming for a better future.
+SEG's information, advice and projects cover a wide range of issues - there's something of interest for everyone!
+Check us out on this website to see what we do.

 SEG is an independent non profit-making unincorporated association.
 We are politically neutral.
 We were established in 2011 following the results of the Parish Plan questionnaire circulated in September 2009.
 Many responses to the questionnaire had expressed concerns about pressures on the environment in our village.